SOCIAL JUSTICE AND ENTREPRENEURSHIP THROUGH CONTRACT AND NONCREDIT EDUCATION

 Facilitated breakouts will focus on the vocational areas that have garnered the most prospect for growth and recommendations for advancing noncredit: #1: Creating noncredit online and hybrid entrepreneurship certificate programming and utilization of funding sources; #2: Growing vocational pathways related to entrepreneurship for student success; and #3: Taking a deep dive into advocacy and overall recommendations for growth of noncredit programs to benefit student equity.

-CARLOS O. TURNER-CORTEZ, President, San Diego Continuing Education, CA
+DR. CARLOS O. TURNER-CORTEZ, President, San Diego Continuing Education, CA

 MICHELLE FISCHTHAL, Vice President of Instruction, San Diego Continuing Education, CA